The-Marcy-Lab-School/problem-set-3_2/README.md

 ## List Processing and Higher-Order Array Methods

 ### Directions
-1. Fork and clone this lab
+1. Clone this lab
 2. Run `npm install` to load project dependencies.
 3. Complete coding exercises in a file named `exercises.js` file.
 (You will find the questions in `problem-set.md`)
+    * There is no automated test suite.
+You won't be able to run `npm install`
+    * **You are responsible is testing the code yourself** using the examples in `problem-set.md`
-4. Check for style by running `./node_modules/.bin/eslint exercises.js` in the terminal.
+4. Check for style by running `eslint exercises.js` in the terminal.
 5. When you are done, push your final commits and open a PR.